"

 5. Turn on the water supply and make sure that there is a continuous flow of water through the condenser, and that the outer jacket is almost completely filled with water.
 Check with your instructor to ensure that the distillation setup is assembled correctly before proceeding.
 Make note in your lab notebook about any changes your instructor has you make.

 6. Start by heating the flask at a setting of 8 on the Variac (if the Variac has a switch on the side, have this switch set to the bottom setting).
-Adjust the Variac setting every ~5 minutes by 0.5-1 until you have a drip rate of ~1 drop per second.
+Adjust the Variac setting every ~5 minutes by 0.5-1 until you have a drip rate of 2-3 mL per minute.
 Record the setting, temperature range, drip rate, and how much distillate you collected (and its appearance) during each 5-minute increment.

 • To help keep track of the volume, you can use the rule of thumb that 20 drops = 1 mL, but at some point you will need a more precise measurement of the volume.